sharmisthasg/ASR_SRU/README.md

 ## IMPLEMENTATIONS

-### HMMLEARN IMPLEMENTATION FOR TAMIL AND TELUGU DIGITS RECOGNITION
+### HMMLEARN FOR TAMIL AND TELUGU DIGITS RECOGNITION

 ### Dependencies